ipspace/blog/content/posts/2022/01/netsim-plugins.md

 * All plugin hooks are called with a single parameter -- current lab topology.
 When the **init** hook is called, you'll be working with the original topology definition, at the **post_transform** stage the data model has been extensively modified.
 * Lab devices are described in the [**nodes** dictionary](https://netsim-tools.readthedocs.io/en/latest/nodes.html) with the lab topology.
 * Each node is a dictionary that contains numerous parameters, including [configuration module](https://netsim-tools.readthedocs.io/en/latest/modules.html) settings (another dictionary).
 * Python Box module is a wonderful tool when you need to traverse deep hierarchies, but it does have a few side effects.
-With the default settings *netsim-tools* uses, Python Box automatically creates empty dictionaries when needed.
+With the default *netlab* settings, Python Box automatically creates empty dictionaries when needed.
 That's awesome in 90% of the cases, but sometimes I don't want to get extra dictionaries, so I have to be a bit careful -- instead of `if node.bgp.anycast:` (which would work even if the node had no BGP parameters), I decided to do a check that would never auto-create empty data structures.
 * If the **node.bgp.anycast** attribute is set, it's safe to work with BGP parameters, so we can assume that we can set **advertise_loopback** and that the node has a list of BGP neighbors in **node.bgp.neighbors**.
 * Every BGP session described in **node.bgp.neighbors** includes session type in **type** attribute, and the value of that parameter could be `ibgp` or `ebgp`.
 The list comprehension I used selects all list elements that are not IBGP sessions.